 Significantly he has extensive experience in international tourism management from his time at Tourism Australia where he was responsible for the global operations controlling 13 international offices.
 His extensive experience and contacts in the ASEAN region provided him the opportunity to interact at senior government levels across the region.

-As the founder of The Ayre Group Consulting, he has consulted internationally to various federal, state and regional government bodies, and private companies, on tourism strategic development, association management and economic development, and is recognised for his ability to deliver relevant insights that comes from his considerable on the ground practical experience.
+As the founder of The Ayre Group Consulting, he has consulted internationally to various federal, state and regional government bodies, and private companies, on tourism strategic development, association management and economic development, and is recognized for his ability to deliver relevant insights that comes from his considerable on the ground practical experience.
 This has included assignments for ASEAN, Bhutan, Nepal, Macau, and China.

 He has also served on various government review committees, and tourism boards including PATA; ATEC; QTIC; Sustainable Tourism, ATDW, ASCOT, and various private companies, as well as being a speaker at many international tourism conferences and a government delegate to ASEAN tourism forums.

-A native of Guam, Jon Nathan “Nate” Pangilinan Denight has more than 15 years of private-sector marketing experience, specialising in brand management, video production and event planning.
+A native of Guam, Jon Nathan “Nate” Pangilinan Denight has more than 15 years of private-sector marketing experience, specializing in brand management, video production and event planning.
 He served as Deputy General Manager for the Guam Visitors Bureau since July 2011 and in January 2015, he was unanimously appointed to serve as GVB’s President & CEO.
 More recently, he served as the chairman for the coordinating committee of the prestigious 12th Festival of Pacific Arts, which Guam hosted in May 2016.
 Under Denight’s leadership, GVB also hosted the Pacific Asia Travel Association (PATA) Annual Summit and the United Nations World Tourism Organisation (UNWTO) Ministerial Debate, a first for the Pacific region.

 During his time at the Bureau, Guam reached its best year in tourism history with over 1.56 million visitors in Fiscal Year 2017 through efforts to grow and diversify Guam’s source visitor markets.
 His leadership also led GVB to win numerous awards overseas and in the local community, most notably the US Department of Commerce President’s “E” Award and the Pacific Daily News best agency award three years in a row.
 Denight is the recipient of the 2017 Reina A. Leddy Guam Young Professional of the Year Award by the Guam Chamber of Commerce.
 He is the co-author of the Tourism 2020 Plan, which sets to transform Guam into the world-class destination of choice.